lurk101/Pico-SWDLoader/README.md

-This RaspiOS program will load a Pico program binary built with -DPICO_NO_FLASH=1 directly to Pico RAM and start the program at 0x20000000.
+This Linux program will load a Raspberry Pico program binary built with -DPICO_NO_FLASH=1 directly to Pico RAM and start the program at 0x20000000.
+Generic SWD pin bit banging is achieved using libgpiod support.

 Building